 Be extremely careful to not be the customer who is contributing to this.
 There are always people who are complacent and time-poor however, it pays to do your homework before taking out health insurance and extras cover to make sure that’s not you!

 Top 3 tips on how to get the most out of your dental insurance cover.

 There are definitely ways to ensure you are getting value from dental extras cover however, you need to be smart and ensure the policy you have is best suited to you and your family’s needs and that you review annually to make sure you’re utilizing it.

-A word of warning here: I caution you on choosing a dentist purely by being preferred by your health insurance company, you should be choosing based on who you trust and love going to – perhaps switch your fund rather than dentist.
+A word of warning here: I caution you on choosing a dentist purely by being preferred by your health insurance company, you should be chosen based on who you trust and love going to – perhaps switch your fund rather than a dentist.

 There it is.
 A complex answer to what seems like a simple question from a patient eager to find ways to afford the dental care they want for a healthy happy smile.
 I hope this has helped in some way make you clear on what is right for you.
 If you’re looking for great value with or without dental insurance, feel free to try out our platform, you can search based on whatever you like to ensure you’re in control.
 You can even select the dentists who are in a preferred provider scheme for your health fund.
 Good luck!